Architecture-Studio

-Architecture-Studio is a French architecture practice created in 1973 in Paris.
-Around its 14 partners, Architecture-Studio brings together an international team of architects, urban planners, interior designers, quantity surveyors and sustainable design specialists of twenty five different nationalities.

-The Seat of the European Parliament in Strasbourg, the Arab World Institute in Paris (together with Jean Nouvel), and the Notre-Dame-de-l'Arche-d'Alliance Church in Paris stand among Architecture-Studio's best known projects.
+Architecture-Studio is a French architecture firm known for the Seat of the European Parliament in Strasbourg, the Arab World Institute in Paris (together with Jean Nouvel), and the Notre-Dame-de-l'Arche-d'Alliance Church in Paris.
 Architecture-Studio has been developing over the years and has established an office in Shanghai, and CA'ASI in Venice, Italy.

+History

+Architecture-Studio was created in 1973 in Paris.

+After the 2001 Shanghai world exposition, Architecture-Studio began to grow in China.

 Philosophy

 Architecture-Studio defines architecture as "an art that is socially committed and engaged in the construction of mankind's living environment".
 Architecture-Studio's work is based on group culture, developing a real team work through a collective conception of Architecture; a will to go beyond individual interests in favour of dialogue and debate, thereby transforming all individual knowledge into collective creative potential.

 Architecture-Studio believes that this also involves being open to encounters that can alter the way of thinking or, at least, inflect it (a book, a film, a man, a mistake on a building site…).
 This approach is a key to the conception process; a process which is not linear but iterative, not static but dynamic, not only intellectual and abstract but organic and concrete.